Here is a simple and logical argument regarding gun control:

 The first argument is solid.
 The second is ill-advised.

 The USA and Canada both have liberal gun laws, affording their citizens the chance to own all kinds of firearms.
 Yet the proportion of gun-related crimes in the US is much higher.
-Namely, the States account for over and above ten thousand gun deaths, while only around fifty are reported in Canada.
+Namely, the States account for over and above ten thousand gun deaths, whereas only around fifty are reported in Canada.

 Switzerland, another country whose citizenry is armed, enjoys an astonishingly low rate of around thirty gun-related homicides per year.

 What kind of forces and factors?
-The pioneering and revolutionary kind of course.
+The pioneering and revolutionary kind, of course.
 Gun toting comes pack and parcel with the US and its renegade underscore.
 Gun use and lethal force are heavily spliced in the country’s cultural DNA.

 It sounds bad, and it is bad, in objective terms, but it’s the way it is.
 I’d like to see anyone try to change that.
 I really would.